-- 931 The operator shall operate the vehicle in such a manner to effect the prompt, safe arrival on the emergency scene, obeying all applicable traffic laws. - 932 Apparatus being driven with emergency lights and sirens activated shall obey all applicable traffic laws, and shall proceed through stop signs and signals ONLY after coming to a complete stop and assuring that it is safe to proceed. - 933 When responding to an alarm, members shall operate their personal vehicles safely in accordance to all traffic laws.
+- The operator shall operate the vehicle in such a manner to affect the prompt, safe arrival on the emergency scene, obeying all applicable traffic laws.
+It is the responsibility of all members on the apparatus to promote safe operation/practices and to address same immediately when an unsafe operation of the vehicle is taking place. - Apparatus being driven with emergency lights and sirens activated shall obey all applicable traffic laws, and shall proceed through stop signs and signals ONLY after coming to a complete stop and assuring that it is safe to proceed. - When responding to an alarm, members shall operate their personal vehicles safely in accordance to all traffic laws.
 The use of blue lights is prohibited, except Fire Police members may use a blue light to identify their stationary vehicle while performing traffic control at an emergency scene.
-All members responding in personal vehicles shall park safely away from the emergency scene. - 934 Unsafe operation of either responding apparatus or private vehicles shall be brought to the attention of a Chief Officer for appropriate disciplinary action. - All probationary members shall report to the fire station on all emergency calls, and shall only board apparatus upon the approval of the Company Officer. - 936 The Company Officer shall direct all personnel on the apparatus. - 937 Personnel shall not respond on the rear step of any vehicle under any circumstances. - All personnel shall be seated and secured with a seat belt or other safety belt. - 939 When responding with warning lights, the siren should be used.
-Use of the siren shall be at the discretion of the Company Officer, based on time of day, traffic conditions, visibility, and severity of the call. - All responding apparatus shall respond to emergency calls with warning lights and siren activated until the situation is declared a non-emergency by an officer or unit on scene, and the "Proceed with Caution" command is given over the radio.
-At this time, responding units will respond with no lights or siren, proceeding at normal traffic flow. - 941 No apparatus will be driven to the scene of an emergency by an operator without a person in the right front seat, unless specifically requested by an officer.
-If the apparatus responds with only the operator, the operator should not use any radio equipment, unless equipped with a headset which is set to transmit on the proper radio frequency.
+All members responding in personal vehicles shall park safely away from the emergency scene. - Unsafe operation of either responding apparatus or private vehicles shall be brought to the attention of a Chief Officer for appropriate disciplinary action. - All probationary members shall report to the fire station on all emergency calls, and shall only board apparatus upon the approval of the Company Officer. - The Company Officer shall direct all personnel on the apparatus. - Personnel shall not respond on the rear step of any vehicle under any circumstances. - All personnel, even those donning SCBA, shall be seated and secured with a seat belt at all times while the vehicle is in motion. - When responding with warning lights, the siren should be used.
+Use of the siren shall be at the discretion of the Company Officer, based on time of day, traffic conditions, visibility, and severity of the call. - The LMFD Officers have deemed certain incident alarm types as requiring "non-emergency" responses.
+Apparatus shall not use lights or sirens unless otherwise directed by the Incident Commander or Officer in Charge. - A. AFA/Water Flow Alarm - B. Assist (EMS/Police/Citizen) - C. Bomb Threat/Suspicious Package - D. CO Alarm - E. Inside Hazard - F. Pump Detail/Water Problem - G. Elevator Rescue (when no victims) - H. Spill - I. Stand By/Move Up